puklavecz/mushaboom/README.md

 # mushaboom

-Miscellaneous functions for data analysis and visualisation in R.
+Miscellaneous functions for data analysis and visualisation in R

 ## Installation